 You may be surprised to learn the close connections between stress and nutrition.
 When your body does not have the nutrients needed to thrive it becomes difficult to manage stress, and the negative effects are exacerbated.
 The team can help you find a diet plan and supplementation routine to help you fight stress.
 Tests help determine which organ systems are not optimally functioning, or what specific nutrients your body needs.

-Acupuncture helps relieve stress by improving the flow of life energy throughout your body.
+Acupuncture helps relieve stress by improving the flow of energy throughout your body.
 Many men and women notice a reduction in stress before the treatment needles are even removed, and those effects continue to develop in the days and weeks following acupuncture sessions.